sensei-hacker/inavwiki/Building-custom-firmware.md

 git will complain that there are uncommitted changes and won't perform the update.
 There are a number of solutions, some beyond the scope of this simple guide, however the easiest are:

-* Commit to your private branch as above  `git commit -a -m "my descriptive commit message"` ; or
+* Commit to your private branch as above ; or
 * `$ git reset --hard` before pulling ; or
 * Stash away the original files and restore them after pulling.

+The developer documentation has more information on synchronising a custom branch with upstream Github.